Polish Investment and Trade Agency (PAIH) Names Ascend Elements' Project Apex 2 Manufacturing Investment of the Year

 "Project Apex 2 is exactly the kind of strategic, high-value investment Poland needs to solidify its position at the heart of Europe's clean-energy economy," said Michal Jaros, Secretary of State at the Polish Ministry of Economic Development and Technology.
 "By combining advanced recycling with cutting-edge cathode materials production, Ascend Elements is helping us secure critical raw materials, create highly skilled jobs, and build a more resilient industrial base for Poland and the entire European Union."

-Ascend Elements already operates commercial-scale hydrometallurgical recycling and lithium recovery facilities in the United States and, in 2025, produced approximately 2,500 tonnes per year of battery-grade lithium carbonate (Li2CO3), with plans to increase global lithium carbonate capacity to more than 15,000 tonnes per year by 2027.
+In 2025, the company produced battery-grade lithium carbonate (Li2CO3) at a facility in the United States with a capacity of 3,000 tonnes per year, and plans to increase its global capacity to over 15,000 tonnes per year by 2027.
 By transferring these proven technologies to Poland through Project Apex 2, the company will help close Europe's growing gap in cathode precursor supply and reinforce the EU's strategic autonomy in critical battery materials.

 About Ascend Elements